-From 2012 to 2014, BBC Media Action is working on a radio project in Tanzania that aims to increase people's resilience to climate change and improve local government accountability.
+From 2012 to 2014, BBC Media Action worked on a radio project in Tanzania that aimed to increase people's resilience and improve local government accountability.

-Full-time mentors are embedded at three partner radio stations in the Morogoro and Dodoma regions – Abood FM, Dodoma FM and Ulanga FM.
+Full-time mentors were embedded at three partner radio stations in the Morogoro and Dodoma regions – Abood FM, Dodoma FM and Ulanga FM.

-The mentors provide training in editorial standards, programme making and management.
-With this support, the stations make their own local version of a programme called Nyakati Zinabadilika (which means "the times/winds are changing" in Kiswahili).
+The mentors provided training in editorial standards, programme making and management.
+With this support, the stations made their own local version of a programme called Nyakati Zinabadilika (which means "the times/winds are changing" in Kiswahili).

-The shows explore topics such as "climate-smart" farming and livestock practices – for example, drought-resistant crops and terracing – and ways people can diversify their incomes through leather and honey production and chicken keeping.
+The shows explored topics such as 'climate-smart' farming and livestock practices – for example, drought-resistant crops and terracing – and ways people can diversify their incomes through leather and honey production and chicken keeping.

-Weekly live discussion programmes, meanwhile, connect listeners with leaders and experts in their communities, providing a platform for increased accountability.
+Weekly live discussion programmes, meanwhile, connected listeners with leaders and experts in their communities, providing a platform for increased accountability.